Otley Baroque provides early-music concerts in a charming old market town of Otley, Leeds.

 Support local and vulnerable

-In addition, our recent concerts invite the members of Otley Action for Older People for free of charge.
+In addition, our recent concerts invite the members of Otley Action for Older People free of charge.